ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 much more leeway to a fresh compiler.

 The limited stack is another big obstacle that every new project runs into.
-Optimal stack scheduling under constrained access to stack space is an unsolved problem, with no optimal algorithm.
+Optimal stack scheduling under constrained access to stack space is an unsolved problem.
 We fund long-standing research projects on that topic, but this should not be a prerequisite to even start.
 Removing the limitation would go a long way towards making naive initial approaches viable.